David Hunter trial: The miner's retirement abroad that ended in a killing

 She had not spoken to her brother and sister about dying and left no note or recording of her wishes, the prosecutors said.

-Back in the club at Ashington, there is little doubt David acted out of love for his wife.
+Back in the club at Ashington, there is little doubt Hunter acted out of love for his wife.

 They have raised thousands of pounds for his legal fees and just want to get him home with the people who love him.